 Step 3) Social, blog, and press

-Post across all social media platforms.
-Ideally by now you’ve spent time cultivating a social following and building buzz for your app.
+Post on all social media platforms.
+Ideally, by now you’ve spent time cultivating a social following and building buzz for your app.
 Sharing reminds people at the right time that your app is out.

 Featured Tactic: Milestone Journalist Pitch